Kiran Ahuja: Career

-After high school she volunteered for the Communist party in her hometown and become chief speaker in 1969.
-After college, she went to work for the Department of Justice.
+After school, she went to work for the Department of Justice.
 Ahuja later recalled that she found the pace of the DOJ to be too slow for her and left to create change through non-profit work.

 Ahuja was the founding executive director of the National Asian Pacific American Women's Forum (NAPAWF).
 She worked there from 2003 to 2008, during which time she turned the NAPAWF from a volunteer organization, to one with paid staff.

 Ahuja was appointed as the executive director of the White House Initiative on Asian Americans and Pacific Islanders (AAPI) on December 14, 2009.
 In this capacity, she has continued to work towards helping Asian Americans and Pacific Islanders (AAPI) access services from the United States federal government.
 Her work has included increasing health care for AAPI and also inter-agency cooperation between WAAPI and the Environmental Protection Agency to "address exposure to health toxins by nail salon workers," many of whom are Asian American.
 Other initiatives have been public to private, such as translating essential information about the Gulf Oil Spill for AAPI individuals still struggling with understanding English.
 Ahuja has also shared her own experiences, helping to "destigmatize depression and suicide when she opened up about her brother's suicide."
 Reappropriate stated that it was an important step towards ending "the stigma against mental illness among Asian Americans and Pacific Islanders.

 On June 6, 2014, Kiran Ahuja, as the executive director of the White House Initiative on Asian Americans and Pacific Islanders, honored Yuri Kochiyama, on the White House website for dedicating "her life to the pursuit of social justice, not only for the Asian American and Pacific Islander (AAPI) community but all communities of color."

 She is also a regular contributor to HuffPost.

 Biden administration

 In November 2020, Ahuja was named a member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Office of Personnel Management.
 On February 23, 2021, President Biden nominated Ahuja to the position of OPM Director.
 She was confirmed to the position on June 22, 2021, by a Senate vote of 51–50, with Vice President Kamala Harris casting the tie-breaking vote.
 Republican senators were opposed to Ahuja's statement in June 2020 following the murder of George Floyd.
 Ahuja wrote, "You can’t be a true ally to Black communities until you take it upon yourself to understand our racialized history in its most intimate and heinous forms...and learn, as I did, that all forms of discrimination flow from the subjugation of Black and Indigenous people."

+In April 2024, it was announced that Ahuja would step down due to health concerns and a death in her family.